technocake/goto/README.md

         - Listing all shortcuts:    goto list
         - With the urls printed:    goto list -v

 Working with folders and files:
+        Goto will cd to a folder    goto <magicword>
+        shortcut by default.

+        But you can be explicit
         - cd in terminal:           goto cd <magicword>
         - open folder in Finder:    goto -f <magicword>

-    code - A specially magic magic word:
+code - A specially magic magicword:
-        If you add a shortcut
+        If you add a shortcut to a
-        to a folder,and name the
-        shortcut "code";            goto add code <path to folder with code>
+        folder,and name it "code"   goto add code <path to folder with code>
         - you may then do this:     goto subl and it opens
         Sublime Text in your folder.
 ```